moxywebworks/sandcast/README.md

 # sandcast
-A boilerplate theme to kickstart site development
+A boilerplate theme to kickstart site development.